ogonbat/django-shorty/docs/gettingstarted.rst

 ==================

 Create a new Django project, now edit the settings.py file.
-Goto INSTALLED_APPS and add shorty app and active the administration interface
+Goto :literal:`INSTALLED_APPS` and add :literal:`shorty` app and active the administration interface

 .. code-block:: python